DollarsNotData/DollarsNotData/index.md

 ## Contribute

-If you wish to contribute services to this list, either [make a pullrequest on GitHub](https://github.com/DollarsNotData/DollarsNotData/compare) or [hit us up with an E-Mail](mailto://marcelschr@protonmail.com).
+If you wish to contribute services or applications to this list, either [make a pullrequest on GitHub](https://github.com/DollarsNotData/DollarsNotData/compare) or [hit us up with an E-Mail](mailto://marcelschr@protonmail.com).